-A completed application form for a Practice Permit renewal as prescribed by the Council, along with the required Practice Permit fee and required evidence of satisfying competence requirements, must be received by the College by October 31 each year.
+13.05.1 A completed application form for a Practice Permit renewal as prescribed by the Council along with the required Practice Permit fee and required evidence of satisfying competence requirements must be received by the College on or before 23:59 October 31 each year.

 13.06.1 A Regulated Member whose registration and Practice Permit are cancelled under the Act, except if cancelled under Part 4 of the Act, may apply in writing for reinstatement of the registration and Practice Permit, to the Registrar by:

 (b) Submitting the reinstatement fee and paying prior outstanding fees or costs owed to the College;

 (c) Submitting evidence of current competency to practise the dental assisting profession;